delfick/photons/docs/start/collector/index.rst

 The Collector
 =============

-When you start photons you are given a ``collector`` object.
-This is the entry point to photons and is responsible for reading configuration and creating everything you need to get you going.
+Photons creates a ``collector`` object when instantiated.
+The ``collector`` is responsible for reading configuration and loading all available Photons module functionality.

-It has a few things on it you'll find useful:
+The ``collector`` has several useful attributes:

 configuration
-    This is a dictionary like object that contains all the configuration and objects created by photons.
-More about this is explained :ref:`below <collector_configuration>`
+    This is a dictionary-like object that contains all the :ref:`configuration <collector_configuration>` objects created by Photons.

 ``run_coro_as_main(coro)``
-    Used to run a coroutine as the main photons task.
-This function will handle setting everything up for you and cleanly shutting things down when the program finishes or is stopped.
+    Runs a co-routine as the main Photons task.
+Handles initial setup and final cleanup when the co-routine ends or the script is stopped.

     See :ref:`library_setup`.

 photons_app
-    This object has many things on it, but the few you'll find most useful is:
+    The ``photons_app`` object contains several useful attributes:

     ``using_graceful_future()``
         A context manager that yields a graceful future.
-See :ref:`long_running_server` for more information.
+        :ref:`long_running_server` provides more information.

     extra
+        The JSON string provided after the ``--`` on the command line.
-        The string that appears after a ``--``.
-So say you run ``lifx lan:transform -- '{"power": "off"}'`` then ``photons_app.extra`` will be the string ``'{"power": "off"}'``
+        For example, the command ``lifx lan:transform -- '{"power": "off"}'`` results in ``photons_app.extra`` containing the string
+        ``'{"power": "off"}'``.

     extra_as_json
-        A dictionary that is created by ``json.loads(self.extra)``.
-So in the example above, ``photons_app.extra_as_json`` will be a python dictionary ``{"power": "off"}``.
+        A Python dictionary created from ``json.loads(self.extra)``.
+Using the example above, ``photons_app.extra_as_json`` is the Python
+        dictionary ``{"power": "off"}``.

     final_future
         A future that is cancelled when the application needs to shutdown.

     cleaners
-        An array you can add async functions to, that will be called when Photons is shut down.
+        An array of async functions called when Photons shuts down.

 ``resolve_target(name)``
-    This will return the target with name ``name``.
+    This returns the target with name ``name``.
-    See :ref:`configuration_targets` for information on how to create your own targets that you can resolve with this function.
+    See :ref:`configuration_targets` for information on how to create custom targets that are resolved with this function.

 ``reference_object(reference)``
-    This takes in the given :ref:`reference <cli_references>` and returns a Special reference object that can be used to discover devices.
-You may also supply it an array of serial numbers
-    (i.e. ``["d073d5000001", "d073d5000002"]``) and it'll return an object
+    This accepts a :ref:`reference <cli_references>` or an array of serial numbers e.g. ``["d073d5000001", "d073d5000002"]`` and it'll return a special reference object that discovers the specified devices.
-    that will try and find those devices.
-Or you can give it an existing Special reference object and it'll just give that back to you.

-    See the page on using :ref:`Special Reference <special_reference_objects>` for more information on using these objects.
+    See the page on using :ref:`special reference objects <special_reference_objects>` for more information on using these objects.

 .. _collector_configuration: